GEOS-ESM/AeroML/src/NNR/data/README.md

-# Data for eNNR Experimentation
+# Data for NNR Experimentation

 Add symlinks here for datasets of interest.
-Notice that '*.nc' and '*.npz' are includes in .gitignore.
+Notice that '*.nc' and '*.npz' are excluded by .gitignore.